We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - za’atar spice mixture

-- Line a sieve or fine strainer with cheesecloth, a thin tea towel, or two layers of paper towels.
+a sieve or fine strainer with cheesecloth, a thin tea towel, or two layers of

-- Dump the entire container of goat’s milk yogurt into the sieve and tie the top of the cheesecloth.
+the entire container of goat’s milk yogurt into the sieve and tie the top of

-- Remove and discard the liquid from the pot.
-Refrigerate the strained yogurt until it’s cold again.
+and discard the liquid from the pot.
+Refrigerate the strained yogurt until it’s

 Though goat’s milk isn’t always an obvious choice among Americans, it’s one that offers a huge amount of nutrients and, in some cases, slightly higher nutritional value than cow’s milk.
 It’s even been found to help us absorb certain nutrients — something cow’s milk doesn’t do.